 With PPC, once your campaign is running it should start to generate leads or not within a few weeks.
 SEO may take a little longer, but usually, you should see an increase within 1-2 months.
 If nothing has happened by then, the marketing firm isn’t doing it right.

 Here’s a straightforward test to tell if you’re getting scammed.
-If the marketing firm charges by the month, the service you signed up for needs to work, or you can stop paying.
-Chances are they are legit.
+If the marketing firm charges by the month, chances are they are legit.
+That’s because the service you signed up for needs to work, or you will stop paying.

 If they require you to sign up for longer than a month at a time, it’s probably a scam, and you’d be wise to find someone else to work with who doesn’t require predatory pricing to make money.